FormulasQuestion/moodle-qtype_formulas/README.md

 This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine

-This version is compatible with Moodle 2.6, 2.7 and 2.8.
+This version is compatible with Moodle 2.6 and ulterior versions.

 ###Requirements